TejasweeSulekh/Fraud-Detection-System/fraud_detection_v3/readme.md

 - **Phase 3: Final Documentation**
     - [] Create a comprehensive architecture diagram
     - [] Write detailed API documentation and ensure professional docstrings throughout

-TODO: Right now have to implement redis and kafka and then check what extra things can be implemented.